iffybooks/host-a-website-at-home/README.md

 We sell complete home web server kits at Iffy Books.
 The kit costs $49 as of May 2024, and includes the following:

-- Orange Pi Zero 2W single-board computer w/1 GB of RAM
+• Orange Pi Zero 2W single-board computer w/1 GB of RAM

-- 32 GB microSD card
+<br />• 32 GB microSD card

-- microSD card reader
+<br />• microSD card reader

-- 2 Amp USB power supply
+<br />• 2 Amp USB power supply

-- USB-C power cable
+<br />• USB-C power cable

-- Mini HDMI to HDMI adapter
+<br />• Mini HDMI to HDMI adapter

-- USB-C to 2x USB-A adapter
+<br />• USB-C to 2x USB-A adapter

-- USB-A to Ethernet adapter
+<br />• USB-A to Ethernet adapter

-- Ethernet cable
+<br />• Ethernet cable

-You'll need the following:
+You'll also need the following:

-- A monitor (or TV) with HDMI video input
+• A monitor (or TV) with HDMI video input

-- An HDMI cable
+<br />• An HDMI cable

-- A keyboard with a USB cable
+<br />• A keyboard with a USB cable

 # ▶ Choose a domain